Blog

 For Casper, the day started with a surprise.
 A total stranger had crashed on the couch of his host.
 Speaking about his host, her whereabouts are still unknown.

 For Egbert and Alex, it was a cozy and intimate awakening on their ‘twijfelaar’.
-For non-Dutchies; small bed, good if you’re sleeping with your girlfriend, not so good otherwise.
+For non-Dutchies; a small bed is good if you’re sleeping with your girlfriend, but not so good otherwise.

 After being reunited with Casper on campus, it was time for some lovely breakfast.
-Everyone had appetite for some coffee and a few pastries.
-What a shame that our Belgian hosts amazed us again by creating a weirdly tasting tea-like beverage from a coffee machine.
+Everyone had an appetite for some coffee and a few pastries.
+What a shame that our Belgian hosts amazed us again by creating a weirdly-tasting tea-like beverage from a coffee machine.
 Note to self: tomorrow we buy our own breakfast (spoiler: we forgot).

-As soon as we arrived in the city centre, we started looking for options to accidentally lose the group.
-Close to the Groote Markt we had our first break-away attempt, but we were caught in the process by our hosts.
-Our second attempt was successful, and we quickly disappeared in some of the smaller streets of Brussels.
-In one corner we saw a small kid pissing, apparently Belgians think that is so special they even made a statue out of it.
+As soon as we arrived in the city center, we started looking for options to accidentally lose the group.
+Close to the Groote Markt, we had our first break-away attempt, but we were caught in the process by our hosts.
+Our second attempt was successful, and we quickly disappeared into some of the smaller streets of Brussels.
+In one corner we saw a small kid pissing, apparently, Belgians think that is so special they even made a statue out of it.
 Again, Belgians are weird.

 As we thought our first escape attempt wasn’t enough of a challenge, we found a VR Escape Room.
 This was nice.

-Before the dinner Casper and Egbert tried to play beer-pong with a bottle cap.
+Before dinner, Casper and Egbert tried to play beer-pong with a bottle cap.
 This turns out to be very difficult.
 Belgians like Prosecco, especially very cheap Prosecco.

 Quick note: Casper acted like a Finnish guy, what a disappointment.

-After dinner we had an international night in which everyone brought some local specialities.
+After dinner, we had an international night in which everyone brought some local specialties.

 We brought Stroopwafellikeur, much to the displeasure of one of our Belgian friends: ‘You don’t have Goldstrike?’